George Brown (footballer, born 1999)

-George Peter Brown (born 4 June 1999) is an English professional footballer who plays as a full-back for Super League club PSBS Biak.
+George Peter Brown (born 4 June 1999) is an English professional footballer who plays as a full-back for Indonesian Super League club Bhayangkara.

 Club career

 Early career

 Growing up, Brown played youth football for Hutton and Brentwood Athletic.
 In 2017, he enrolled at Ashland University in the United States and played college football for five seasons.

 In December 2022, Brown signed a two-year deal with Liga 1 side Persebaya Surabaya.
 On 18 January 2023, he made his professional debut as a substitute in a 5–0 win over Persita.
 On 15 November 2023, Brown was released by the club.
 Despite having previously been announced as released from his contract at Persebaya, later that month, he was revealed as a loan signing for Liga 2 side Persipal Palu.
 On 10 December 2023, he made his league debut for Persipal in a 2–0 defeat to Persiba Balikpapan.

+In July 2026, Brown signed for Bhayangkara.

 International career

 In September 2023, Brown earned his first call-up to the Indonesia U23 squad for the 2022 Asian Games.